Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 tonearm rest

-Tonearm rest is mostly the main reason due to which unwanted skipping or audio distortion occurs.
+Tonearm rest is mostly the main reason that unwanted vinyl skipping or audio distortion occurs.
 As the name indicates, a tonearm rest is a piece of plastic or rubber where the tonearm rests when you raise the cueing device or tonearm lift liver.

 This might not be the cause in new turntables but in old ones, this can cause a lot of problems.